Whatever euro's fate, Europe's reputation savaged

 "The health of the euro or the EU, for that matter, will have a marginal impact on gold and power that is tending any way towards Asia, especially China," he said.

-Washington has long been pushing European powers to take more responsibility for their own immediate neighbourhood.
-While Britain and France took the political lead in Libya last year, US Defence Secretary Robert Gates complained European NATO forces were in fact almost entirely dependent on US munitions, logistics and other backup.
+Washington has long been pushing European powers to take more responsibility for their own immediate neighborhood.
+While Britain and France took the political lead in Libya last year, US Defense Secretary Robert Gates complained European NATO forces were in fact almost entirely dependent on US munitions, logistics and other backup.

-But the change in European thinking and the additional defence spending Washington called for now looks all but impossible in this time of austerity.
+But the change in European thinking and the additional defense spending Washington called for now looks all but impossible in this time of austerity.

 WASHINGTON WORRIED